beamer-bridge/run-your-own-agent/README.md

 The beamer executable includes a health-check command that can be used to analyze the beamer contracts and also reports agent liquidity.
-The health-check command fetches all the event executed by the contracts and analyzes them to determine whether there are missed fills, unclaimed requests or challenges.
+The health-check command fetches all the events emitted by the contracts and analyzes them to determine whether there are missed fills, unclaimed requests or challenges.
 The script will send a notification to telegram or rocketchat depending on the configuration.